 All Buddhists “take refuge” in the Three Treasures—Buddha, Dharma, and Sangha—but interpretations of these Three Treasures differ widely across Buddhist traditions.

 The “Three Treasures” of the Buddhist tradition are the Buddha, the Dharma, and the Sangha.
 Throughout the Buddhist world, Buddhists have these Three Treasures in common.
-To be a Buddhist means “taking refuge” in the Three Treasures, that is, to put one’s trust in them.
-Buddhists see as central to their lives the Buddha as well as enlightenment in general, the teachings of those who are enlightened, and the community that follows these teachings.
+To be a Buddhist means taking refuge in the Three Treasures.
+Buddhists see the Buddha as central to their lives, as well as enlightenment in general, the teachings of those who are enlightened, and the community that follows these teachings.

 In the ancient Pali language the words of “taking refuge” are these:

 - Buddham saranam gacchami.
 “I take refuge in the Buddha.”

 - Dhammam saranam gacchami.
 “I take refuge in the Dharma.”

 - Sangham saranam gacchami.
 “I take refuge in the Sangha.”